kenyyhy/MoodManiac/README.md

 ## Features
 - **Track daily moods**: Log your mood for each day using emotes
 - **Mood history**: View your mood history over days, weeks, and months.
-- **Personal insights**: Get insights based on mood patterns and track potential triggers or changes in your emotional state.
 - **Data storage**: Mood data is saved locally in your browser for privacy.

 ## Installation